Dr. Ellison’s Lab

 Dr. Ellison Primary Clinical/Research Advisee

-Kim is a 2nd-year student in the Ph.D. program specializing in neuropsychology.
-She is a current extern at Mind/Body Solutions for Empowered and Balanced Living.
-Kim’s interests include examining the role of executive functioning and the process of emotional regulation within underrepresented communities.
-Specifically, she would like to identify differences between neuropsychological testing and cognitive health outcomes among diverse populations with various complex medical conditions.
+Kim is a third-year Ph.D. student specializing in neuropsychology.
+Her research focuses on the role of executive functioning and emotional regulation in underrepresented communities.
+She is particularly interested in identifying differences in neuropsychological testing and cognitive health outcomes among diverse populations with complex medical conditions.
+Outside of research, Kim enjoys running, photography, spending time with friends, and traveling.

 • Jessica Hudson